 Owners should not commence work until they have sight of their Building Warrant approval documents.
 It is an offence under the Building (Scotland) Act 2003 to begin building works prior to obtaining Building Warrant Approval.
 You may be subject to enforcement action by the Council should unauthorised works occur.

 There are some categories of work that are exempt from the Building Regulations and others where the Regulations still apply but works can be carried out without Building Warrant approval.
 Many types of minor work and repair and replacement works to one or two storey houses can be carried out without formal permissions.

 A full list of works that are exempt from the Regulations can be viewed in the Technical Handbooks on the Scottish Government Website.

 Should you require written confirmation that your proposal does not need Building Warrant Approval, a Letter of Confirmation can be provided for works that have not yet started, works that have already been completed and also historic works that were carried out prior to the Building Regulations.

 To obtain a letter of confirmation you must write to Building Standards providing full details of the works including sketches or photographs and dates where applicable.

-N.B The Council has agreed a 4% fee rise from 1st April 2019.
-From then the new fee for a Letter of Confirmation will be £72.80
+N.B The Council has agreed a 4% fee rise from 1st April 2020.
+The new fee for a Letter of confirmation is as per below.

 Payments to Building Standards should be made online using the links below